 • Consciousness is a right

-• Catherine's work matters
+• Catherine's work is legally significant

-• Noor's market is healthcare
+• Noor's market is a healthcare provider

 If Tomás Loses